Forecast-ing/modernbert-content-regression/README.md

 We see improvements in all metrics except for SMAPE.
 We believe that ModernBERT would scale even better with a larger dataset; as 500 example is very low for fine-tuning and are thus happy with the performance of this evaluation.

+### Who are we?
+At [Forecast.ing](https://forecast.ing) we are building a platform to help users create more enriching content by automatically researching trends and generating campaign ideas with AgenticAI.
+We generate the content, and then create fine-tuned scores of how likely we think that content will succeed.

 ## Conclusion
 We see that ModernBERT is a powerful model for text regression.
 We believe that with a larger dataset, we would see even better results.
 We are excited to see the future of ModernBERT and how it will be used for text regression.
+If interested, I can be contacted at robin@forecast.ing